 Toys are defined as products that are designed or intended (whether or not exclusively), for use in play for children under 14 years of age.

-There are a number of items which may appear to be toys but that are exempt from the regulations.
-These include :
+There are several items which may appear to be toys but that are exempt from the regulations.
+These include:

-PDF, 49.2kb, new windowTrading Standards EC Declaration of Conformity Example.
+PDF, 49.2kb, new windowTrading Standards Declaration of Conformity Example.

 These documents must be kept for ten years after the day on which the toy is placed on the market.